Art Alive Modern Women

 Laurie Shapiro is an installation artist and painter living and working in Los Angeles, California.
 Her work is featured in public and private collections worldwide; in addition to widely commissioned all-encompassing installations for clients including the San Luis Obispo Museum of Art, Otherworld, Walter Studios, and most recently, The San Diego Museum of Art.
 Shapiro holds a BFA from Carnegie Mellon University.
 Focusing on the intrinsic connection between all living species, Shapiro’s work both conceptually and physically brings people together.

 “We Are All Connected To Each Other Through Nature” is an immersive, glowing tunnel installation made with repetitive screen-printed drawings of plant life, as well as layers of hand painting on clear vinyl.
-Hanging lanterns with the same patterns create colorful glows of light within and outside of the tunnel, turning the Museum courtyard into an interactive and glowing environment where visitors of all ages are encouraged to playfully interact with the artwork.
+Hanging lanterns with the same patterns add colorful glows of light within and outside of the tunnel, creating an interactive and glowing environment on the plaza where visitors of all ages are encouraged to playfully interact with the artwork.

-Laurie’s installation will be on view during Bloom Bash and throughout Art Alive weekend in the Museum’s sculpture court.
+Laurie’s installation will be on view during Bloom Bash and throughout Art Alive weekend on the Plaza de Panama in front of the Museum.

 Premiere Dinner & Bloom Bash Featured Contemporary Artist